valiot/abex/README.md

 - `timeout` - Timeout in milliseconds (optional, default: 5000)
 - `debug` - Debug level: `:none`, `:error`, `:warn`, `:info`, `:detail`, `:all` (optional)

+**Debug Logging:**

+When `debug` is set to `:info` or higher, libplctag will output detailed diagnostic information including:
+- Connection attempts and status
+- Tag creation and lifecycle
+- Read/write operations
+- Network communication details
+- Threading and session information

+This debug output is captured and included in error messages, making it visible on both development machines and embedded systems (Nerves).
+This is particularly useful for troubleshooting PLC connectivity issues.

 ## Supported Data Types

 ### Unsigned Integers